sales@effectrode.com

 RCA 5963 computer tubes manufactured for Hewlett Packard in the 1950′s.

-The Cathode – Size Matters
+Cathode Size Matters

 As rule of thumb, computer tubes generally, but not always, have larger cathodes than tubes specifically designed for audio use and operate at a lower maximum plate voltage.
 Additionally, computer tubes were manufactured using high purity metal alloys to minimise levels of silicon and other impurities, as these impurities create a layer of silicates on the cathode (“cathode interface growth”) when the tube is operated in cut-off, that is, when the grid is held negative to prevent current flow through the tube, for long periods of time, as is the case in digital logic circuits.
 This silicate layer increases the resistance of the cathode resulting in reduced electron emission.
 A larger cathode has a longer life, because emission depends on cathode surface area—if some of the area is lost to deposition it still has enough reserve capacity to continue functioning.